ariafi/ariafi/README.md

-# Hi there, im MoDeW
+# Hi there, im ReariA
 <img align="right" src="https://s6.uupload.ir/files/a_2281878fdcf82ee2866b8004f8e47ae9_s4dc.gif" width="36%" />
 My Name is Aria Fendereski I am a developer to 16 language developer I don't like to describe myself too much, but I can say that I can do anything and I can provide you from graphic work to artificial intelligence...<br>
 Among my interests , I can mention books of poetry, books of Masnavi, and anecdotes, which I love, and among my favorite colors I can mention green, purple, and pink, and my favorite games are FPS or shooters.<br>